aisingapore/TagUI/README.md

 or|&#124;&#124;

 ### REPOSITORIES
-- Repositories help to make steps or objects reusable and improve readability
+- Repositories help to make objects or steps reusable and improve readability
-- You can define custom repositories to store objects and keywords definitions
 - Save repository file with same name as your flow filename and with .csv behind
 - Repository must have 2 columns, for example below (headers up to you to name)
 - Using \`object\` in your flow replaces it with its definition (which can contain objects)